 1934 New High School (Note Central School in Back)

-The bell remained in the Central School cupola bell tower until the building was demolished in 1966 after the completion of the current Mandan Senior High School building and the classroom assignments were shuffled.
+The bell remained in the Central School cupola until the building was demolished in 1958 after the completion of the current Mandan Senior High School building.
 The three-story east-side brick building became a grade school after relinquishing its role as Junior High School to the 1934 era former Senior High.

-In June 1966, the bell was relocated to a special pedestal outside in its front plaza.
-The bell was then removed when the building was sold to a private investor.
+In June 1958, the bell was relocated to a special pedestal outside in its front plaza.
+In 2016, when the complex was sold to a private investor, the bell was returned to the School District is currently on display in the Mandan Middle School.

 In 2012, the school district sold the property to GPA LLC, led by Yegen Development.
 Yegen later donated the property to Spirit of Life Catholic Church after an attempted redevelopment project was unsuccessful.

 A project to renovate the building into 39-unit affordable housing project was taken up by the Commonwealth Development Corporation.
-The housing project will include eight three-bedroom units, 28 two-bedroom units and three one-bedroom units.
+The housing project included eight three-bedroom units, 28 two-bedroom units and three one-bedroom units.
 Ancillary amenities include a wellness center, chapel, community room, outdoor playground and green space plus off-street parking.
-The project also received funding from the North Dakota Housing Finance Agency.

-On August 2, 2017, the State Historical Society of North Dakota announced the complex that once housed an elementary, middle and high school respectively, was placed on the National Register of Historic Places.
+On August 2, 2017, the State Historical Society of North Dakota announced the complex was placed on the National Register of Historic Places.
 Buildings, sites or structures that are placed on the registry are part of a national program that identifies, evaluates and protects America's architectural resources.
-The housing project now qualifies for additional tax-credits for renovation of the buildings.